What Is Emotional Independence And How Do You Achieve It?

 Medically Reviewed By: Karen Devlin, LPC

 Do you feel that you are in control of your own emotions, or do you feel your emotions are reliant on the behavior of others?
-Being in control of your emotions, no matter the outside influences, is called emotional independence.
+Being in control of your emotions, no matter the outside influences is called emotional independence.
 Many people struggle with achieving emotional independence despite its importance.
-With that being said, achieving emotional independence can be difficult, as there could be many factors that cause someone to be dependent on others.
-Before discussing how to achieve emotional independence, let's define it.
+With that being said, achieving emotional independence can be difficult, as many factors cause others to depend on others.
+Before discussing how to achieve emotional independence, let’s define it.

 What Is Emotional Independence?

-For people who have not achieved emotional independence, their emotions depend on others' behavior.
-Typically, their behavior and emotions are dependent on someone close to them like a romantic partner or a friend.
+For people who have not achieved emotional independence, their emotions depend on others’ behavior.
+Typically, their behavior and emotions are dependent on someone close to them, like a romantic partner or a friend.
 They are always asking other people for their opinion on them because they want to please them.
-People who are not emotionally independent have a great fear of being rejected, ignored, not liked, or being criticized.
+People who are not emotionally independent have a great fear of being rejected, ignored, not liked, or criticized.
 The way they view themselves is typically not positive, and they usually have very low self-esteem.
-Their self-image is very weak, and they don't think they are worth anything without the person they are emotionally dependent on.
+Their self-image is very weak, and they don’t think they are worth anything without the person they are emotionally dependent on.
 They are very negative towards themselves and will change what they say, do, wear, or even believe in feeling more accepted by their partner.
-They feel like they can't live without their partner and that if they left, they would be worthless.
+They feel like they can’t live without their partner and would be worthless if they left.
 This is not a healthy way of living.

 What Causes Emotional Dependence?

 If you are struggling with emotional independence or know someone who is, you may be wondering what causes it.
 As you know, parents have a large impact on their children, whether they know it or not.
-One of the most common causes of emotional dependence is a parent influencing it or watching a parent who struggles with it as well.
+One of the most common causes of emotional dependence is a parent influencing it or watching a parent who struggles with it.
 Another common cause is trauma, where someone heavily controlled the person or hurt by their actions.
 Having difficulty in being emotionally independent can arise for no apparent reason, as well.
-No matter what the cause, it is very important to learn how to achieve emotional independence for every person.
+No matter the cause, it is very important to learn how to achieve emotional independence.

 Ways To Achieve Emotional Independence

 The first thing you should do when trying to become more emotionally independent is to let go.
 When you are dependent on someone, you are constantly trying to please them and feel great pressure to be perfect all of the time.
 It is time to let go of that.
 This is much easier said than done, so start by taking little steps.
-First, stop asking your people for their opinion on you.
-Whether that is what you're wearing, listening to, watching, or your personal goals.
-As long as you aren't hurting yourself or others then you should do and express yourself however you want.
+First, stop asking your people for their opinion of you, whether that is what you’re wearing, listening to, watching, or your personal goals.
+As long as you aren’t hurting yourself or others, you should express yourself however you want.

-What many emotionally dependent people don't understand is that people are in their lives because they already like them.
+Many emotionally dependent people don’t understand that people are in their lives because they already like them.
 For example, your romantic partner liked you when you two met and decided to get in a relationship with you.
-No matter how low someone's self-esteem is, they need to understand there are positive traits about them.
-So, learn how to let go of your fear and set a plan on how you are going to be happy, emotionally secure, and in control of your thoughts.
-Your friends and loved ones don't want you to constantly be acting a certain way, especially if that isn't your true personality.
-And if you do start to let go of trying to make everyone happy and the people around you disapprove, they don't need to be in your life anyway.
+No matter how low someone’s self-esteem is, they need to understand there are positive traits.
+So, learn how to let go of your fear and plan how you will be happy, emotionally secure, and in control of your thoughts.
+Your friends and loved ones don’t want you to constantly be acting a certain way, especially if that isn’t your true personality.
+And if you do start to let go of trying to make everyone happy and the people around you disapprove, they don’t need to be in your life anyway.

 In an article by Allision Abrams, forgiveness is a great way to start building a good self-image.
 You may need to forgive the person who caused you to be in the habit of being emotionally dependent.
 Or, you may need to forgive yourself for getting yourself in a hurtful situation.
 Abrams also reminds readers that they are not their circumstances.
 Your self-worth is not found in the circumstance you are in.
 Everyone will go through a less than pleasant circumstance in their life.
 It is important for people who are emotionally dependent on understanding this.
 If you have a romantic partner who has been hurtful to you, do not find your worth in what they did.
 If a friend has given you an unwelcomed opinion, do not obsess over it and allow it to affect you.
 Your worth is far greater than that.